 Climate change and its effects on our planet are global issues.
 Many of the world’s most vulnerable people are living with the negative impact of those effects leading to issues like forced migration and loss of livelihood.
 But findings in the report raise tough questions about the connection between climate-friendly technology and to what extent its production is connected to forced labor and forced child labor.

-The U.S. doesn’t directly import the minerals in questions.
+The U.S. doesn’t directly import the minerals in question.
 But items that contain these minerals, like electric vehicles and solar panels, are imported, mostly from China.
 That means items with forced labor in their supply chain are likely making their way from countries where the minerals are mined, to countries where they are processed.
 Those tainted items then get used in manufacturing, and from there make their way into U.S. markets.

 Abigail Hunter, executive director of the Center for Critical Minerals Strategy at energy security think tank SAFE, said: